STARGAZING calendar

 Ursids Meteor Shower: 21 - 22 December

-🌠 28 and 29 July – Delta Aquarids Meteor Shower.
+🌠 28 and 29 July 2026 – Delta Aquarids Meteor Shower.
 Could potentially produce up to 20 meteors per hour at its peak.
-Starts on 12 July and ends 23 August, with the peak period falling on 28 and 29 July.
+The shower runs from approximately 12 July to 23 August, with the peak period falling on 28 and 29 July.
+Best viewed after midnight from a dark location, particularly in the Southern Hemisphere.

-🌠 12 and 13 August – Perseids Meteor Shower.
-One of the two biggest meteor showers of the year, averaging around 60 meteors per hour at its peak.
+🌠 12 and 13 August 2026 – Perseids Meteor Shower.
+One of the two biggest meteor showers of the year in the Northern Hemisphere, averaging around 60 meteors per hour at its peak.
+Produced by debris left behind by comet Swift-Tuttle, the Perseids are visible from 17 July to 24 August.
+In the Southern Hemisphere the shower appears lower on the horizon and produces fewer meteors.

-🌠 20 and 21 October – Orionids Meteor Shower.
-Averaging around 20 meteors per hour at its peak, it is produced by dust grains left behind by comet Halley.
+🌠21 and 22 October 2026 – Orionids Meteor Shower.
+A beautiful meteor shower averaging around 20 meteors per hour at its peak.
+It is produced by dust grains left behind by Halley’s Comet and runs annually from 2 October to 7 November, with peak activity on 21 and 22 October.

-🌠17 and 18 November – Leonids Meteor Shower.
-Averaging around 15 meteors per hour at its peak and is produced by dust grains left behind by comet Tempel-Tuttle, which was discovered in 1865.
+🌠17 and 18 November 2026 – Leonids Meteor Shower.
+A meteor shower averaging around 15 meteors per hour at its peak.
+The Leonids are produced by debris left behind by comet Tempel-Tuttle, discovered in 1865.
+The shower runs annually from 6 to 30 November, peaking on the nights of 17 and 18 November.

 NB : To state the obvious, starry starry nights are a natural phenomenon and don't run on man's schedule.
 Although we cannot guarantee that you will have a perfect star moongazing weather, we can assure you that one way or the other you will have a magical stay, and we cannot wait to welcome you.